All Episodes

 I'd argue nothing except constantly hating him.

-And you know, and look at how they divide the country.
+And, you know, and look at how they divide the country.

 We'll play it in more detail later.

-You know, you got the compromised corrupt congenital liar Schiff.
+You know, you got the compromised, corrupt, congenital liar Schiff.

 And I keep saying the shift show.

-And he's a bullshiver, if you will.
+And he's a bullshiffer, if you will.

-He's full of shifts there's a lot of shif out there.
+There's a lot of shif out there.

 It's all sorts of stuff in the world.